 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

 The University of Wisconsin-Milwaukee School of Architecture and Urban Planning offers the 2-year Master of Architecture degree for students with a pre-professional undergraduate degree in architecture and the 3-year Master of Architecture degree for students with an undergraduate degree in a discipline other than architecture.
 In addition, the School is in initial candidacy for a new 5-year Bachelor of Architecture Degree.

 5-year Bachelor of Architecture Degree (professional degree of 150 undergraduate credits)

 2-year Master of Architecture Degree (preprofessional degree + 60 graduate credits)

 3-year Master of Architecture Degree (non-preprofessional degree + 90 graduate credits)

 Architecture Registration Exam (ARE) pass rates for UWM can be found here.

-The National Architectural Accrediting Board (NAAB) has formally granted the Architecture program at the University of Wisconsin – Milwaukee School of Architecture and Urban Planning the full six-year term of accreditation, following their visit in spring 2011.
+The National Architectural Accrediting Board (NAAB) has formally granted the Architecture program at the University of Wisconsin – Milwaukee School of Architecture and Urban Planning the full eight-year term of accreditation, following their visit in spring 2017.

-The Department of Architecture’s professional program has always carried full accreditation since its inception 40 years ago.
+The Department of Architecture’s professional program has always carried full accreditation since its inception over 50 years ago.